 StoryBoard is a Byron Writers Festival initiative aimed at getting young people excited about literature, literacy and creativity whilst giving them the tools to create their futures.

 Bringing leading authors and illustrators into schools, StoryBoard inspires young people to create stories, fosters creativity and literacy in our communities, and serves to move kids out of disadvantage.

 Our workshops come at no cost to the teacher or school; all of StoryBoard’s programs are free of charge.
-StoryBoard aims to reach over 100 schools within an 80km radius to the Byron Bay area.
+StoryBoard will visit over 100 schools in Northern Rivers, NSW in 2017.

 StoryBoard is a regional adaptation of the wonderful work of the Sydney Story Factory, in turn inspired by work of author Dave Eggers and his ‘826’ creative writing centres in the USA.

 Free activities, a project-based approach, adult support for students through volunteer tutors, and publishing participant’s work are the principle ideas which StoryBoard will also follow.
 And of course, the key ingredient, as Dave Eggers says, is to “Keep it weird”.

 All these centres are based in weird and wonderful shop fronts, such as the Martian Embassy in Sydney and The Pirate Supply Shop in San Francisco.
 StoryBoard aims to raise money for a bus to carry the Storyteller and volunteer tutors directly to schools.
 The StoryBoard bus – which will be a work of art in itself– and our workshop approach will create the ‘weirdness’ to inspire children, teachers and schools across the Northern Rivers of NSW.

 StoryBoard will go to both primary and secondary schools, with a focus on under-resourced and disadvantaged school groups between ages 8-18.
 Our goal for 2017 and onwards is to reach 3000 kids per year.